optims-org/optims-sbb/README.md

-# OPTimization of Individual Mobility Schedules (OPTIMS)
+# OPTimization of Individual Mobility Schedules

 ``optims-sbb`` is a collaborative repository initiated by the [Transport and Mobility Laboratory at EPFL](https://www.epfl.ch/labs/transp-or/)